 In 1992 the Marine Institute joined the University, becoming the Fisheries and Marine Institute of Memorial University of Newfoundland.
 Founded in 1964, the Marine Institute offers a range of certificate, diploma, undergraduate and graduate degree programs in the ocean and marine sectors and is involved in research and technology transfer.
 For more information, visit www.mi.mun.ca.

-Today, Memorial University of Newfoundland offers more than 100 undergraduate and graduate degree programs through six faculties -- Arts, Science, Education, Medicine, Engineering and Business Administration; six schools -- Graduate Studies, Nursing, Human Kinetics and Recreation, Social Work, Music and Pharmacy; and the academic units at the Marine Institute and Grenfell Campus.
+Today, Memorial University of Newfoundland offers more than 100 undergraduate and graduate degree programs through six faculties -- Humanities and Social Sciences, Science, Education, Medicine, Engineering and Business Administration; six schools -- Graduate Studies, Nursing, Human Kinetics and Recreation, Social Work, Music and Pharmacy; and the academic units at the Marine Institute and Grenfell Campus.
 Information regarding enrolment statistics can be found in the Fact Book at www.mun.ca/ciap/fact_book.php.

 The University’s three frameworks – teaching and learning, research and public engagement – guide the University’s development.